-The Blue Jays have claimed catcher Bobby Wilson off waivers from the Los Angeles Angels, reports Alden Gonzalez of MLB.com:
+The Toronto Blue Jays have claimed catcher Bobby Wilson off waivers from the Los Angeles Angels, reports Alden Gonzalez of MLB.com:

 To make room on their 40-man roster for Wilson, the Blue Jays designated right-hander Chad Beck for assignment.

 Wilson hit .211/.277/.292 with five doubles and three home runs over 171 at-bats for the Angels this season.
 He’s averaged over 100 at-bats per season for Los Angeles over the past three years, during which time he’s hit at a combined clip of .209/.272/.323.